The Jazz Singer: Concept and development

 On April 25, 1917, Samson Raphaelson, a native of New York City's Lower East Side and a University of Illinois undergraduate, attended a performance of the musical Robinson Crusoe, Jr. in Champaign, Illinois.
 The star of the show was a thirty-year-old singer, Al Jolson, a Lithuanian-born Jew who performed in blackface.
 In a 1927 interview, Raphaelson described the experience: "I shall never forget the first five minutes of Jolson—his velocity, the amazing fluidity with which he shifted from a tremendous absorption in his audience to a tremendous absorption in his song."
 He explained that he had seen emotional intensity like Jolson's only among synagogue cantors.

 A few years later, pursuing a professional literary career, Raphaelson wrote "The Day of Atonement", a short story about a young Jew named Jakie Rabinowitz, based on Jolson's real life.
 The story was published in January 1922 in Everybody's Magazine.
 Raphaelson later adapted the story into a stage play, The Jazz Singer.
 A straight drama, all the singing in Raphaelson's version takes place offstage.
-With George Jessel in the lead role, the show premiered at the Warner Theatre in Times Square on September 1925 and became a hit.
+With George Jessel in the lead role, the show premiered at the Warner Theatre in Times Square in September 1925 and became a hit.
 Warner Bros. acquired the movie rights to the play on June 4, 1926, and signed Jessel to a contract.
 The Moving Picture World published a story in February 1927 announcing that production on the film would begin with Jessel on May 1.

 But the plans to make the film with Jessel would fall through, for multiple reasons.
 Jessel's contract with Warner Bros. had not anticipated that the movie they had particularly signed him for would be made with sound (he'd made a modestly budgeted, silent comedy in the interim).
 When Warner had hits with two Vitaphone, though dialogue-less, features in late 1926, The Jazz Singer production had been reconceived.
 Jessel asked for a bonus or a new contract, but was rebuffed.
-According to Jessel's description in his autobiography, Harry Warner "was having a tough time with the financing of the company....
+According to Jessel's description in his autobiography, Harry Warner "was having a tough time with the financing of the company...
 He talked about taking care of me if the picture was a success.
 I did not feel that was enough."
 In fact, around the beginning of 1927, Harry Warner—the eldest of the brothers who ran the eponymous studio—had sold $4 million of his personal stock to keep the studio solvent.
 Then came another major issue.
 According to Jessel, a first read of screenwriter Alfred A. Cohn's adaptation "threw me into a fit.
 Instead of the boy's leaving the theatre and following the traditions of his father by singing in the synagogue, as in the play, the picture scenario had him return to the Winter Garden as a blackface comedian, with his mother wildly applauding in the box.
 I raised hell.
 Money or no money, I would not do this."